← All guides·Guide·6 min read

 If No Calculator Is Allowed

 When calculators are not permitted, the test designers choose manageable numbers — you will not be asked to multiply arbitrary three-digit figures by hand.
 But you should be comfortable with mental arithmetic for simple operations, written working for multi-step problems, and a confident grasp of percentages, fractions, and ratios.
-Practising mental percentages (10%, 25%, 50% of common values) pays off directly.
+Practicing mental percentages (10%, 25%, 50% of common values) pays off directly.

 Common Mistakes